 The Zero Carbon Cement and Renewable Heat reports in the BZE industry plan will be released in 2017.

-This plan is due in 2017.
-It will examine how Australian industrial energy requirements can be supplied primarily from a 100%-renewable grid, and investigate replacement of chemical fossil-carbon requirements.
+These reports will examine how Australian cement, steel and other industry energy requirements can be supplied primarily from a 100%-renewable electricity grid, and investigate replacement of chemical fossil-carbon requirements.

 Industry is our largest user of natural gas, which will need to be replaced with zero-emission options such as high-temperature electric heating.
 Where appropriate, the feasibility of direct on-site renewable generation will also be assessed.